MarcinFiuk/Pomodoro/README.md

-# Frontend Mentor - REST Countries API with color theme switcher solution
+# Frontend Mentor - Pomodoro app solution

 This is a solution to the [Pomodoro app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/pomodoro-app-KBFnycJ6G).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.